clublettreurs/cure-script/config/docs/en/7-5-conjugation.md

 Today we are going to talk about Japanese conjugation.

 Which particular conjugation?, you may ask.
 Well, all of them.
-Except for the た and て form, which we will discuss in a different video *(Lesson 81)*.
+Except for the た and て form, which we will discuss in a different video<sup>[[81]](./81-global-principle-of-all-japanese-word-forms.md)</sup>.

 Why are we dealing with them all at once?
 Because we can.
 Because Japanese conjugation all works the same way.
 It's very simple, very logical and very consistent, and very very easy to understand.